The Definitive Guide to Pastured Turkey

 Thawing Your Pastured Turkey

-If you buy a turkey from us or another small farm, chances are it’s frozen on arrival.
+If you buy a turkey from us or another small farm, chances are it will be frozen on arrival.
 This means it must be thawed fully and safely.
-For instructions on how to do this click here.
-You may notice that this article appears on the website of a company that happens to make the best thermometers in the world.
-Some of these are very fancy and cost quite a lot, but you don’t want any of these.
+Notice that the linked article appears on the website of a company that happens to make the best thermometers in the world.
+Some of these are very fancy and cost quite a lot, but you don’t need any of these.
 The Thermopop does everything you need at a reasonable price.
-While you can find cheaper digital thermometers in my experience these are far less reliable.
+While you can find cheaper digital thermometers, in my experience they are far less reliable.

 (Pastured) Turkey Theory

-So now you have a good thermometer, which you have used to thaw your pastured turkey.
-A properly raised pastured turkey has superior flavor to a conventional bird, but the goals in cooking it are the same.
+So now you have a good thermometer, which you have used to thaw your pastured turkey, but it will also let you roast it to perfection.
+A well raised pastured turkey has superior flavor to a conventional bird, but the goals in cooking it are the same.
 It should not need any unique preparation, unless you are used to cooking pre brined/self-basting turkeys.

-At this point let’s take a step back and think about what we’re trying to do.
 Turkeys are the largest thing most of us ever cook.
 They are oddly shaped.
-Further, we are trying to roast them at different rates - we’re aiming for somewhere in the neighborhood of 155 for the breast meat, while we want the legs north of 165.
+Further, we are trying to roast them at different rates – we’re aiming for somewhere in the neighborhood of 155 for the breast meat, while we want the legs well north of 170.
 Some of us want other things, like crispy skin and perhaps the possibility of making a pan gravy, but the first consideration has to be cooking the meat well.

 Iconoclasm, Practicality, or Tradition?

-A cousin of this approach is to spatchcock the turkey.
-This is a fancy word for removing the back while leaving the rest intact, which allows it to lay flat, making the turkey heat more evenly.
-Because the legs are on the outside, they also cook faster than the breast, which means you can get everything to the right temperatures at about the same time.
-Here is an excellent guide for how to do all this.
+Fancier chefs often spatchcock the turkey.
+This simply means removing the back while leaving the rest intact, which allows it to lay flat.
+Because this puts the legs are on the outside, they also cook faster than the breast, which means you can get everything closer to the right temperatures at about the same time.

 But what if you want a whole, intact turkey?
 One interesting way that used to be popular was a slow, low roast, maybe even overnight.
 The benefit of a low temp roast is that the meat is theoretically less likely to dry out.
 Fears of pathogens caused this approach to decline in popularity, but these are mostly unfounded.
 Still, doing this safely assumes a properly calibrated oven and a lot of time.
 Personally, I wouldn’t try anything lower than a 225 degree oven.

 I suspect most people want to stick the whole thing in the oven on Thanksgiving morning, even if this makes it harder to get an absolutely perfect result.
-But a few tricks help, like covering the breast with foil for some of the cooking.
 This recipe is a good overview of a traditional approach.